Enforcement seen key to success of China's new environmental markets

-Smog regularly blankets the country’s major urban centers and kills half a million people each year.
+Smog regularly blankets the country’s major urban centres and kills half a million people each year.

 The news of plans to launch a market within three years demonstrates China’s growing will to tackle environmental problems through market-based tactics, rather than its traditional command-and-control measures.